MystenLabs/sui/doc/src/contribute/cli-client.md

 Showing 5 results.
 ```

-Here is an example of splitting coins.
-We are splitting out three new coins from the original coin (first one on the list above),
+Here is an example of splitting coins using specific amounts.
+We are splitting out three new coins
-with values of 1000, 5000 and 3000, respectively; note the `--amounts` argument accepts list of values.
+from the original coin (first one on the list above), with values of 1000, 5000 and 3000,
+respectively; note the `--amounts` argument accepts a list of values.
+We use the second coin on the
-We use the second coin on the list to pay for this transaction.
+list to pay for this transaction.

 ```shell
 $ sui client split-coin --coin-id 0x4a2853304fd2c243dae7d1ba58260bb7c40724e1 --amounts 1000 5000 3000 --gas-budget 1000